jward8/trivia-app/README.md

-# Getting Started with Create React App
+# React Trivia App

+## Description

+This is a Trivia App that is going to be built off of react that uses the Trivia DB API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).